-The Parent Company was established by spin-off from the former Autonomous Electricity Administration ("RENEL").
-The share capital is the contribution of the Romanian State to the establishment of the Parent Company on 30 June 1998 (restated with inflation until 31 December 2003), plus any subsequent increases thereof.
+The Company was established by spin-off from the former Autonomous Electricity Administration ("RENEL").
+Share capital represents the State contribution to the Company's establishment as at 30 June 1998 (restated with inflation until 31 December 2003), plus subsequent increases.

-According to the Articles of Incorporation, the authorized share capital of the Parent Company is RON 3,016,518,660.
+According to the articles of association, the authorized share capital of the Company amounts to RON 3,016,518,660.
 Subscribed and paid up share capital as at 31 December 2023 amounted to RON 3,016,438,940 RON, under the authorized capital.